PHSI-supplements/labs/lab-templates/CalculatorLab/README.md

 You *may* use any functions described in the [CowPi datasheet](https://cow-pi.readthedocs.io/).

+To receive credit for the digital logic design portion of this lab, the `return` statements in *seven_segment_pla.c*'s `get_segment_XX()` functions must use expressions that are in the disjunctive normal form (sum-of-products), using at most the specified maximum number of product terms.

 You may not use any libraries beyond those explicitly identified here.

 > 🔗 **Running the Constraint Checker**